Breast Augmentation Surgery in Gurgaon

 Modern silicone implants are durable but they are not lifetime devices.
 The realistic expectation discussed at consultation is that an implant will last for many years — often 10 to 20 — but that some patients will need a revision earlier.
 The triggers for revision fall into a few defined buckets, and recognising them early avoids more difficult revision later.

 Capsular contracture is the body’s scar capsule around the implant tightening over time, distorting the implant from a soft round shape into something firmer and higher-riding.
 Mild contracture (Baker grade I to II) is monitored.
 Moderate to severe contracture (grade III to IV) is treated by capsulectomy — surgical removal of the scar capsule — usually with implant exchange in the same operation.
 Risk factors include sub-clinical infection at the time of original surgery, haematoma in the early post-operative period, and smoking.
 The clinic uses standard contracture-reduction measures (no-touch insertion technique with a Keller funnel, antibiotic pocket irrigation, glove change before implant handling) on every primary augmentation.
+These measures are intended to reduce risk, not to eliminate it.

-Size or shape regret — some patients want a different size after living with the implant for a year or two, or after a pregnancy reshapes the breast.
+Some patients want a different size after living with the implant for a year or two, or after a pregnancy reshapes the breast.
 Implant exchange to a different size or profile is a less complex revision than capsular contracture removal.

-Long-term changes — pregnancy, breastfeeding, and significant weight change all reshape the breast around the implant and may produce ptosis that the original implant cannot lift.
+Pregnancy, breastfeeding, and significant weight change all reshape the breast around the implant and may produce ptosis that the original implant cannot lift.
 The right answer at that stage is sometimes implant exchange combined with a breast lift.

 The signs that suggest revision is worth a conversation — firmness, asymmetry change, pain, or an implant that feels like it has moved — are covered in depth on the breast implant revision and removal signs blog.
 Long-term breast cancer screening with implants is unchanged in principle but uses additional displacement views; the practical implications of mammograms with implants are covered on the mammograms with breast implants in India blog.